-What preventative and mitigation measures could be used to counter the impacts of sediment accumulation
+• What preventative and mitigation measures could be used to counter the impacts of sediment accumulation behind the weir of run-of river hydro schemes on fluvial dynamics, habitats and species?

-- behind the weir of run-of river hydro schemes on fluvial dynamics, habitats and species? - Are there measures that could address both the impacts of single developments and the cumulative impacts of multiple developments within catchments?
+• Are there measures that could address both the impacts of single developments and the cumulative impacts of multiple developments within catchments?

 We found that sediment management plans are rarely developed for Scottish RoR hydropower schemes.
 In addition, SEPA staff guidance for issuing Water Environment (Controlled Activities) (Scotland) Regulations 2011 (CAR) licenses is not clear enough to allow staff to identify the need for a sediment management plan.
 The severity of changes in sediment dynamics vary from case to case.
 In addition, we found a research gap on the cumulative effects of multiple RoR hydropower schemes in a single catchment and there is a paucity of investigations that focus upon RoR hydropower schemes on Scottish rivers.
 A literature review on sediment management techniques showed several approaches that can be grouped into those intended to 'reduce sediment yield', 'minimise sediment deposition through sediment routing', and 'increase or recover impoundment volume through mechanical, and hydraulic excavation'.
-It also showed that some techniques cannot be transferred to Scottish rivers due to a scaling issue (i.e. the techniques were originally developed for wider channels), but others could be more widely applied.
-Three RoR hydropower schemes were visited in the River Teith (Ardchullarie Burn), River Ness (River E) and River Tay (River Lyon) catchments; data from the visits were used to develop case studies.
-In the case of the Ardchullarie Burn, the accumulation of sediment in the headpond is likely to be the cause of an impact downstream as minimal flows may not be maintained.
-The River E hydropower scheme had the largest volume of sediment retained due to the impoundment.
+It also showed that some techniques cannot be transferred to Scottish rivers due to a scaling issue (i.e. the techniques were originally developed for wider channels), but others could be more widely applied. .
+A selection of five RoR hydropower schemes (named Case Studies One to Five) in Scotland were assessed to determine the magnitude and the extend of their geomorphological impacts.
+These were chosen to to illustrate a range of situations encountered in Scotland, such as: individual and cumulative impacts; different degrees of upstream/downstream impact; different river types/sediment loads; structures more or less difficult to retrofit; and more or less difficult to get heavy plant on site and to points of sediment removal and reallocation.
+In Case study One, the accumulation of sediment in the headpond is likely to be the cause of an impact downstream as minimal flows may not be maintained.
+The Case Study Two hydropower scheme had the largest volume of sediment retained due to the impoundment.
 This impoundment has been mechanically excavated and sediments have been stockpiled on both riverbanks downstream.
 A lack of connectivity to the stockpiled sediments has starved the downstream corridor of sediment and resulted in large-scale morphological change.
-Two structures were visited in the River Lyon catchment.
-The Aalt Larig nan Lunn impoundment was not a RoR hydropower structure but it demonstrates typical dam impact issues such as extensive deposition upstream and sediment starvation downstream.
-The Aalt a' Chobhair (River Lyon catchment) RoR scheme has no visible depositional bars either upstream or downstream of the impoundment and may have a naturally limited sediment supply or low effect of impoundment in longitudinal connectivity.
+The impoundment of Case Study Three was not a RoR hydropower structure, but it demonstrates typical dam impact issues such as extensive deposition upstream and sediment starvation downstream.
+Case Study Four RoR scheme has no visible depositional bars either upstream or downstream of the impoundment and may have a naturally limited sediment supply or low effect of impoundment in longitudinal connectivity.